loopbio/python-motifapi/README.md

         * `state`: 0 or 1 to turn on or off
  * `io/log`
     * send multiple arguements to be recorded in the imgstore extra_data - in addition to the current frame_number and time of the log message
+ * `camera/<serial>/experiment/message`
+    * send a user-facing status message from an experiment script to the web UI for the specified camera
+    * `serial`: the serial number of the camera
+    * arguments
+        * `message`: the text to display. pass an empty string to clear the message
+ * `experiment/message`
+    * as previous, but in a single camera setup or to target the multicam master/index UI
  * `multicam/synchronize`
     * synchronize the cameras (in a multiple camera setup)
  * `multicam/connect_camera/<serial>`